mirzaianov/26-test-entities-canvas/README.md

 ### Installation

-Start in a development mode:
+A start in a development mode:

     npm create vite@latest
     npm install